 Page

 Prospectus Summary 1

 Risk Factors 11

 Special Note Regarding Forward-Looking Statements 62

 Use of Proceeds 64

 Dividend Policy 65

 Capitalization 66

 Dilution 67

 Management's Discussion and Analysis of Financial Condition and Results of Operations 69

 Business 83

-Description of Securities We Are Offering 124

-Description of Capital Stock 126
+Description of Capital Stock 124

-Material U.S. Federal Income Tax Consequences to Non-U.S. Holders 132
+Material U.S. Federal Income Tax Consequences to Non-U.S. Holders 130

-Underwriting 136
+Underwriting 134

-Legal Matters 145
+Legal Matters 143

-Experts 145
+Experts 143

-Where You Can Find Additional Information 145
+Where You Can Find Additional Information 143

-Incorporation of Certain Information by Reference 146
+Incorporation of Certain Information by Reference 144

 "Cognition Therapeutics, Inc." the "Cognition Therapeutics" logo and other trademarks, trade names or service marks of Cognition Therapeutics, Inc. appearing in this prospectus are the property of Cognition Therapeutics, Inc. All other trademarks, trade names and service marks appearing in this prospectus are the property of their respective owners.
-Solely for convenience, the trademarks and trade names in this prospectus may be referred to without the [®] and [TM] symbols, but such references should not be construed as any indicator that their respective owners will not assert their rights thereto.
+Solely for convenience, the trademarks and trade names in this prospectus may be referred to without the ® and TM symbols, but such references should not be construed as any indicator that their respective owners will not assert their rights thereto.

-Neither we nor the underwriter have authorized anyone to provide any information or to make any representations other than those contained in this prospectus or in any free writing prospectuses prepared by or on behalf of us or to which we have referred you.
-We and the underwriter take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
+Neither we nor the underwriters have authorized anyone to provide any information or to make any representations other than those contained in this prospectus or in any free writing prospectuses prepared by or on behalf of us or to which we have referred you.
+We and the underwriters take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
 This prospectus is an offer to sell only the shares offered hereby, but only under circumstances and in jurisdictions where it is lawful to do so.
 The information contained in this prospectus or in any applicable free writing prospectus is current only as of its date, regardless of its time of delivery or any sale of shares of our common stock.
 Our business, financial condition, results of operations and prospects may have changed since that date.

-Neither we nor the underwriter have done anything that would permit this offering or possession or distribution of this prospectus or any free writing prospectus we may provide to you in connection with this offering in any jurisdiction where action for that purpose is required, other than in the United States.
+Neither we nor the underwriters have done anything that would permit this offering or possession or distribution of this prospectus or any free writing prospectus we may provide to you in connection with this offering in any jurisdiction where action for that purpose is required, other than in the United States.
 You are required to inform yourselves about and to observe any restrictions relating to this offering and the distribution of this prospectus and any such free writing prospectus outside the United States.